Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-mlla-overview.md

 ## When Fuzzing Meets Intelligence

-Imagine you're searching for a needle in a haystack, but the haystack is 20 million lines of code, and the needle might not even exist.
-That's the challenge of finding vulnerabilities in modern software.
-Traditional fuzzers tackle this by throwing millions of random inputs at programs, hoping something breaks.
-It's like trying to open a combination lock by randomly spinning the dials – it works, but it takes forever.
+Picture this: you're a security researcher staring at 20 million lines of code, hunting for vulnerabilities that could compromise everything from your smartphone to critical infrastructure.
+Traditional fuzzers approach this challenge with brute force – throwing millions of random inputs at the program like a toddler mashing keyboard keys.
+Sometimes it works.
+Often, it doesn't.

-<span style="background-color:lightgray;color:green">Enter MLLA (Multi-Language LLM Agent), the most LLM-intensive module in our Atlantis-Multilang (UniAFL) system, designed to answer a simple question: What if we could teach AI to think like a security researcher?</span>
+But what if we could change the game entirely?

+<span style="background-color:lightgray;color:green">Meet MLLA (Multi-Language LLM Agent) – the most ambitious experiment in AI-assisted vulnerability discovery we've ever built.
+Instead of random chaos, MLLA thinks, plans, and hunts bugs like an experienced security researcher, but at machine scale.</span>

-## The Problem with Being "Dumb and Fast"
+## Why "Smart and Fast" Beats "Dumb and Fast"

+Don't get us wrong – traditional fuzzing has been a phenomenal success story.
+It's uncovered thousands of critical vulnerabilities across every piece of software you use daily.
+But here's the thing: traditional fuzzers are essentially very sophisticated random number generators.
+They don't *understand* what they're testing.

-Traditional fuzzing has been incredibly successful – it's found thousands of critical vulnerabilities in everything from operating systems to web browsers.
-But it has a fundamental limitation: it doesn't understand what it's doing.
-A fuzzer doesn't know that `ProcessBuilder` in Java can execute system commands, or that deserializing untrusted data is dangerous.
-It just mutates bytes and hopes for crashes.
+A traditional fuzzer doesn't know that `ProcessBuilder` in Java can execute system commands.
+It can't recognize that deserializing untrusted data is a security minefield.
+It just flips bits and hopes something crashes – which is both its greatest strength and its Achilles' heel.

-This becomes especially problematic when:
-- **Complex validation logic** guards the vulnerable code (think nested if statements checking formats, lengths, and magic values)
-- **Semantic correctness** is required (you can't just spray random bytes at a JSON parser)
+The cracks in this approach become obvious when you face modern software's complexity:

+- **Validation gauntlets**: Modern programs have layers of input validation that random mutations rarely penetrate
+- **Format awareness**: Try fuzzing a JSON API with random bytes – you'll spend 99% of your time triggering parsing errors instead of logic bugs
-- **State matters** (vulnerabilities that only trigger after specific sequences of operations)
+- **State dependencies**: Some vulnerabilities only appear after precise sequences of operations
-- **Multiple languages** are involved (modern systems mix C, Java, Python, and more)
+- **Multi-language chaos**: Real systems blend C, Java, Python, and more in ways that single-language fuzzers can't handle

-In the AIxCC competition, we faced all these challenges simultaneously.
-The traditional approach of "mutate and pray" wasn't going to cut it.
+During the AIxCC competition, we hit every one of these walls.
+Traditional "spray and pray" fuzzing wasn't going to find the sophisticated bugs hiding in modern codebases.

-## MLLA in the Atlantis-Multilang Ecosystem

-As we described in our [UniAFL overview post](https://team-atlanta.github.io/blog/post-crs-multilang/), Atlantis-Multilang consists of six input generation modules with varying levels of LLM usage:

-- **No LLMs**: Given Fuzzer, Hybrid Fuzzer
-- **Limited LLM Usage**: Dictionary-Based, TestLang-Based, MLLA-Standalone
-- **Full LLM Power**: MLLA

-<span style="background-color:lightgray;color:green">MLLA represents the pinnacle of our LLM integration – it's the module that pushes the boundaries of what's possible when you fully embrace AI-assisted vulnerability discovery.</span> While other modules use LLMs for specific tasks like dictionary generation or input format analysis, MLLA employs a coordinated multi-agent system where LLMs drive the entire vulnerability discovery pipeline.
+That's when we decided to build something different.

+## From Chaos to Strategy

+What if, instead of randomly mutating inputs, we could teach AI to craft attacks like a human security researcher would?

+Our [UniAFL system](https://team-atlanta.github.io/blog/post-crs-multilang/) explores this idea across six different input generation modules, each using AI at different intensity levels.
+At one extreme, you have traditional fuzzers with zero AI involvement.
+At the other extreme sits MLLA – our "what happens if we go all-in on AI?" experiment.

+<span style="background-color:lightgray;color:green">MLLA doesn't just use LLMs as helpers for specific tasks.
+Instead, it's built around the radical idea that AI should drive the *entire* vulnerability discovery process, from understanding code to crafting exploits.</span>

-## MLLA: A Team of Specialized AI Agents
+## The AI Dream Team

-Instead of building one massive AI system that tries to do everything, MLLA takes a different approach: it assembles a team of specialized agents, each focused on a specific aspect of vulnerability discovery.
-Think of it as assembling a heist crew where each member has a unique skill.
+Here's where MLLA gets interesting: instead of building one monolithic AI brain, we created a team of specialist agents.
+Each one has a specific job, specific skills, and a specific personality.
+Together, they work like a cybersecurity consulting firm – but one that never sleeps, never gets tired, and can analyze millions of lines of code simultaneously.

-### 🎯 The Architecture
+### 🎯 Meet the Team

 {{< image src="images/blog/mlla/overview.png" position="center" class="img-fluid" caption="MLLA's multi-agent architecture orchestrating vulnerability discovery" >}}

-At its core, MLLA orchestrates five key agents that work together:

-- <h3>📍 Call Graph Parser Agent (CGPA): The Navigator</h3>
+**📍 CGPA (Call Graph Parser Agent): The Navigator**
-    Ever tried to understand a massive codebase where functions call functions that call other functions across dozens of files?
-CGPA is like having a GPS for code.
-It resolves ambiguous function references, maps relationships between code components, and ensures other agents don't get lost in the complexity.
-When an agent asks "where does this function live?", CGPA has the answer.

-- <h3>🔍 CP Understanding Agent (CPUA): The Scout</h3>
-    Before you can find vulnerabilities, you need to know where to look.
-CPUA analyzes harness files (the entry points to the program) and identifies which functions deserve attention.
-It's like a reconnaissance expert who surveys the terrain and marks points of interest.
-Instead of blindly analyzing millions of functions, CPUA helps MLLA focus on the ones that actually process untrusted input.
+Picture the most organized person you know – the one who never gets lost, always knows exactly where everything is, and can give perfect directions to anywhere.
+That's CGPA.
+In a codebase with millions of functions scattered across thousands of files, CGPA keeps everyone oriented.
+When another agent says "I need to analyze the function that processes user input," CGPA instantly knows exactly which function, in which file, with which dependencies.

+**🔍 CPUA (CP Understanding Agent): The Scout**
+Every heist movie has that character who cases the joint first – mapping out entrances, exits, and security vulnerabilities.
+CPUA fills this role for code.
+It analyzes the "harness" (the entry point to the program) and identifies the most promising targets.
+Instead of wandering aimlessly through millions of functions, CPUA says "These 50 functions handle untrusted input – start here."

-- <h3>🗺️ Make Call Graph Agent (MCGA): The Cartographer</h3>
+**🗺️ MCGA (Make Call Graph Agent): The Cartographer**
-    MCGA builds detailed maps of how functions call each other, creating what we call interprocedural call graphs.
-But it doesn't just map connections – it also identifies "sinks" (dangerous operations like system calls or deserialization).
-It's simultaneously asking "how do functions connect?" and "where are the danger zones?"
+If CGPA is your GPS, MCGA is the mapmaker who surveys uncharted territory.
+It traces how functions connect to each other, building detailed relationship maps across the entire codebase.
+But MCGA doesn't just map roads – it marks the dangerous neighborhoods.
+When it spots a function that deserializes data or executes system commands, it flags it as a high-value target.

-- <h3>🎯 Bug Candidate Detection Agent (BCDA): The Detective</h3>
+**🎯 BCDA (Bug Candidate Detection Agent): The Detective**
-    Not every dangerous operation is actually exploitable.
-BCDA is the skeptic of the group, carefully analyzing potential vulnerabilities to determine if they're real threats.
-It traces execution paths, identifies triggering conditions, and produces what we call BITs (Bug-Inducing Things) – structured descriptions of actual vulnerabilities with concrete exploitation requirements.

-- <h3>💣 Blob Generation Agent (BGA): The Demolition Expert</h3>
-    Once we know where vulnerabilities are and how to reach them, BGA creates the actual exploits.
-But here's the clever part: instead of generating raw binary payloads, <span style="background-color:lightgray;color:green">BGA writes Python scripts that generate payloads</span>.
-It's like writing a recipe instead of baking a cake – more flexible, more powerful, and easier to debug.
+Not every suspicious activity is actually a crime.
+BCDA is the seasoned detective who can tell the difference between a false alarm and the real deal.
+It takes MCGA's marked locations and asks the hard questions: "Is this actually exploitable?
+What conditions need to be met?
+What would an attack look like?"
+BCDA produces what we call BITs – detailed case files for genuine vulnerabilities.

+**💣 BGA (Blob Generation Agent): The Mastermind**
+Here's where the magic happens. <span style="background-color:lightgray;color:green">Instead of just creating attack payloads, BGA writes *programs that create attack payloads*</span> – like a master criminal who doesn't just plan one heist, but writes the playbook that can be adapted for any target.
+These Python scripts can generate thousands of variations, each one precisely crafted for the specific vulnerability BCDA identified.

-## The Secret Sauce: Script-Based Exploitation
+## The Revolutionary Approach: Programming Attacks

-One of MLLA's key innovations is how it generates exploits.
-Traditional approaches either use dumb mutation (change random bytes) or try to directly generate complete exploits (often failing due to complexity).
-MLLA takes a middle path:
+Now you might be thinking: "Okay, cool agents, but what makes this actually different from existing tools?"
+Here's where MLLA breaks new ground.

+Traditional vulnerability discovery tools face a fundamental trade-off: either go dumb-and-fast (random mutations that usually fail) or try to be smart-but-brittle (hand-crafted exploits that break easily).
+MLLA found a third way:

 ```python
 def create_payload() -> bytes: